-In our opinion, the contributions required by the Schedules of Contributions for the Trust year ended 30 September 2020 as reported in The Pensions Trust 2016's Summary of Contributions have, in all material respects, been paid in accordance with the Schedule of Contributions listed in the summary of contributions.
+In our opinion, except for the matters described in the basis for qualified opinion paragraph below, the contributions required in accordance with the schedules of contributions certified by the Scheme actuary for the Trust year ended 30 September 2021 as reported in The Pensions Trust 2016's summary of contributions have, in all material respects, been paid in accordance with the schedules of contributions certified by the Scheme actuary on the respective dates listed in the summary of contributions.

-We have examined The Pensions Trust 2016's Summary of Contributions for the Trust year ended 30 September 2020 which is set out on page 43.
+We have examined The Pensions Trust 2016's summary of contributions for the Trust year ended 30 September 2021 which is set out on page 45.

-Basis for opinion
+Basis for qualified opinion